What is alcoholism?

 The main purpose of the evaluation is to uncover whether a person meets the criteria that classify their alcohol drinking habits as AUD.
 After all, not every person who drinks is automatically an alcoholic.

 A physical exam is necessary because alcoholism has physical consequences too.
-Some physical changes could indicate complications of alcohol use.
-During a physical exam, patients also answer questions about their health.
+Certain physical changes indicate complications of alcohol use.
+During a physical exam, patients answer questions about their health.

-Although no specific test diagnoses AUD, some lab results can suggest the presence of alcoholism.
-A healthcare professional may order some tests to identify health problems associated with alcohol use and evaluate the extent of damage caused by alcoholism.
+Although no specific test diagnoses AUD, lab results are one way to determine the presence of alcoholism.
+A healthcare professional is likely to order tests to identify health problems associated with alcohol use and evaluate the extent of damage caused by alcoholism.

-And finally, a complete psychological evaluation involves questions that patients need to answer about their feelings, thoughts, symptoms, and behavior.
-In many cases, a patient gets a questionnaire they need to complete.
+Finally, a complete psychological evaluation involves questions that patients need to answer about their feelings, thoughts, symptoms, and behavior.

 Once a mental health specialist diagnoses alcoholism or AUD, they proceed to determine the stage of the disorder.
-According to NIAAA, two to three symptoms indicate mild alcoholism.
+According to an article titled, “Alcohol Use Disorder: A Comparison Between DSM–IV and DSM–5” last revised in 2021 by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), two to three symptoms indicate mild alcoholism.
 Four to five symptoms point to moderate AUD, whereas six or more symptoms represent severe AUD.

 How common is alcoholism?

 Alcoholism and problematic use of alcohol are widespread.
-According to the World Health Organization (WHO), about three million deaths occur every year due to the harmful use of alcohol.
+According to a fact sheet titled, “Alcohol” published in May 2022 by the World Health Organization (WHO), the harmful use of alcohol leads to 3 million deaths annually.

 What is blackout drunk?

 Blackout drunk is a temporary condition that affects memory.
 This complication of heavy alcohol use creates gaps in memory for events that happened while they were inebriated.
 The blackout happens because alcohol temporarily blocks memory consolidation i.e. transfer of memories from short-term to long-term storage in the hippocampus.
-A person experiences a sense of lost time when blacking out.
+A person experiences a sense of lost time when they are black out drunk.

 Can you drink amoxicillin and alcohol?

 Yes, you can drink amoxicillin and alcohol, but this is not the wisest idea.
 Generally speaking, moderate consumption of alcohol doesn’t impair the effects of amoxicillin.
-However, many doctors advise patients to avoid drinking while on antibiotics, including amoxicillin.
+However, most doctors advise patients to avoid drinking while on antibiotics, including amoxicillin.
 By avoiding alcohol, the body is more capable of fighting the infection.
-Additionally, antibiotics and alcohol can cause similar adverse reactions such as dizziness, stomach upset, and drowsiness.
-Taking them together could increase side effects.
-When not sure, ask a doctor can you drink on antibiotics.
+Additionally, antibiotics and alcohol cause similar adverse reactions such as dizziness, stomach upset, and drowsiness.
+Taking them together increases the likelihood of side effects.
+When not sure, consult a physician about alcohol use while taking antibiotics.

 Can you drink Xanax and alcohol?